RoundTableTTRPG/RoundTable/Magic.md

 The change of one substance into another from simple evaporation to the metamorphosis of a butterfly is incredible.
 The use of arcane energy to promote such transformation is **Transmutation**.
 The most common transmutations are mindless to common folk.
 Rituals to ensure bread has a flaky crust are cast off as mundane.
 Specialist skills to create porcelaine, or mythical metals are usually what common people actually associate with transmutation, and of course the legends and insane reaches of transmutation to create constructs or transform lead into gold could be possible, or not.
 A simple baker may never know.

-## The Definitions of Magical Equipment That You Might Come Across in the Worlds
+## The Definitions of Magical Equipment That You Might Come Across in the Worlds  {#the-definitions-of-magical-equipment-that-you-might-come-across-in-the-worlds}

 Magic tools are very useful, sometimes completely necessary, for the use of spells, especially Major Arcanum.
 Some Major Arcanum spells use so much energy, or are so limited that they must be used in conjunction with magic tools to be made very effective, while others can be transformed through the proper use of powerful tools from trivial parlor tricks to legendary powers.
 The following general guides will help you understand how the respective magic tools are used, however the tools themselves, their specific functions and values are found in equipment lists in official content.